RETURN TO THE PLANET OF THE APES

 hurt themselves doing.
 This restricted the types of weaponry featured on the

-show, which Wildey loaded with Howitzers after the network decided they
+show, which Wildey loaded with Howitzers after the

-couldn’t see a six-year-old operate one.
+network decided they couldn’t imagine a six-year-old operating one.

 Bill, Judy and Jeff meeting the future. |

-(Austin Stoker, who played Mr. MacDonald in Battle),
+Stoker, who played Mr. MacDonald in Battle),

 and Judy Franklin (Claudette Nevins) as they ended up shunted forward in time from